csexton/bai_si_bu_jie/_posts/2009-08-30-things-that-go-chirp-in-the-night.markdown

 I was wrong.

-I had gotten up to go get a towel<a href="#towel">*</a> to catch what ever critter it was and I hear Kelly shouting and came running into the bathroom.
+I had gotten up to go get a towel\* to catch what ever critter it was and I hear Kelly shouting and came running into the bathroom.

 It was a bat.